Learning Objectives: Know, Do, and Lead

 After completing this program, participants will know:

-- How competing worldviews influence ideas regarding environmental management of coastal regions (e.g., shallow ecology, deep ecology, radical environmental thought…).
+- Explain how competing worldviews influence ideas regarding environmental justice (e.g., shallow ecology, deep ecology, radical environmental thought…).

-- How market failures relate to environmental conditions in coastal regions (tragedy of the commons, negative externalities, weak property rights, trans-boundary disputes…).
+- Describe how market failures relate to environmental justice (tragedy of the commons, negative externalities, weak property rights, trans-boundary disputes…).

-- The major policy options available for addressing market-based environmental problems in coastal regions (regulatory, consensus-based, market-based…).
+- Compare and contrast the major policy options available for meaningfully addressing environmental injustices (regulatory, consensus-based, market-based…).

 Skill-Based Learning Objectives